DANCING PANDAS

 Day 1 – Arrival in Douala

-One of the many wonderful chimpanzees of Pongo Songo
+One of the many wonderful chimpanzees that you will see if you visit Pongo Songo.

 Arrive in Douala and go directly to the eVisa offices which are right in front of immigration.
 They will process your passport (with your printed eVisa paperwork and passport).
 You will then have to clear immigration for more stamping.
 We were picked up by our hotel and taken there for dinner and a good nights sleep.